nodejs/node/doc/guides/collaborator-guide.md

 #### Breaking changes to internal elements

-Breaking changes to internal elements may occur in semver-patch or semver-minor commits.
+Breaking changes to internal elements can occur in semver-patch or semver-minor commits.
 Take significant care when making and reviewing such changes.
 Make an effort to determine the potential impact of the change in the ecosystem.
 Use [Canary in the Goldmine](https://github.com/nodejs/citgm) to test such changes.